Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 **Learn how to optimise your storage costs with OVHcloud lifecycle rules.**

 > [!warning]
 >
+> The feature is currently in beta.
+>
 > The release of the feature will be done in 2 phases:
 >